improvie/improvie/CONTRIBUTING.md

 - Write commit messages that clearly describe the changes.
 - When creating a pull request, link related issues and clearly explain the purpose of the changes.

-## 📜 License

-By contributing to this project, you agree that your contributions will be licensed under the [GPL-2.0](./LICENSE).

-## 💬 Support

-If you have questions or need support, please use [GitHub Discussions](https://github.com/improvie/improvie/discussions).

-We look forward to your contributions! 🎉